Madjid Bougherra: Aris, retirement

 On 9 September 2016, Bougherra signed for Football League Greece club Aris.
 Three months later, after not featuring for Aris and only appearing on the bench once, Bougherra announced his retirement from football.

 International career

-Despite being born in France, Bougherra opted to play for Algeria, who he was eligible to represent through a grandparent.
+Bougherra was born in France.
+He holds French and Algerian nationalities.
+He opted to play for Algeria.
 He made his debut at under-23 level on 2 January 2004, in a 2004 Summer Olympics qualifier against Ghana.
 He made two more appearances at under-23 level in qualifiers against Ghana and Zambia.

 Bougherra made his full debut for the Algeria national team in a 2006 FIFA World Cup qualifier on 20 June 2004 against Zimbabwe.
 On 2 July 2007, he scored his first goal in a 2–2 draw against Cape Verde.
 His second goal came on 20 June 2009, a header from a free kick in the 2010 FIFA World Cup qualifier against Zambia, which ended in a 2–0 win, putting them at the top of their group.